bluescarni/mppp/doc/complex128.rst

       Conversion to real-valued interoperable types.

+      Conversion to non-:cpp:class:`~mppp::real` types uses the cast operator of :cpp:class:`~mppp::real128`.
+Conversion to :cpp:class:`~mppp::real`
+      invokes the :cpp:class:`~mppp::real` constructor from :cpp:class:`~mppp::real128`,
+      and thus produces a return value with a precision of 113 bits.

       :return: ``this`` converted to the type ``T``.

       :exception std\:\:domain_error: if the imaginary part of ``this`` is not zero.